 Saldanha Bay Municipality proposes a housing development and associated infrastructure on erven 7752 and 1003 with a total development area of ±5.122 ha.
 The development proposes the following:

-- ±154 residential erven (±120-160m2); - 3 open space erven (±1.1158ha); - Creche/church erf (±1989m2); - Road erf (±1.5539m2); - Internal Sewer main pipelines will be 160mm diameter uPVC Class 34, with a maximum capacity of 16 l/s; house connections will be 110mm diameter uPVC Pipes; - Internal Water main pipelines will be 160mm/110mm diameter uPVC Class 12, with a maximum capacity of 17 l/s; house connections will be 25/20mm HDPe pipes; - Internal Stormwater pipelines will be 375mm/450mm diameter concrete pipes, with a maximum capacity of 150 l/s; - Re-route 300mm diameter existing sewer main pipelines, with a maximum capacity of 100 l/s

-All proposed infrastructure will connect to existing Municipal infrastructure.
+- ±154 residential erven (±120-160m2); - 3 open space erven (±1.1158ha) mainly along the southern border of the site which includes the concrete stormwater channel and its 1:100 year floodline area; - Creche/church erf (±1989m2); - Road erf (±1.5539m2); access roads to the development will be from Kootjieskloof street (250m from Maclon street) and Maclon street (127m from Kootjieskloof street); Proposed new roads situated in the 16m road reserves will be 5,0m wide, and new roads situated in the 10m road reserves will be 4,5m wide.
+The 5,0m wide roads will have kerbs installed on both sides, namely CK5 and MK10, while the 4,5m wide roads will have CK5 and edging (90mm). - Internal Sewer main pipelines will be 160mm diameter uPVC Class 34, with a maximum capacity of 16 l/s; house connections will be 110mm diameter uPVC Pipes; - Internal Water main pipelines will be 160mm/110mm diameter uPVC Class 12, with a maximum capacity of 17 l/s; house connections will be 25/20mm HDPe pipes; - Internal underground stormwater pipelines will be 375mm/450mm diameter concrete pipes, with a maximum capacity of 150 l/s, the proposed stormwater system will drain to the existing stormwater concrete canal and connect to the existing canal at three points, the stormwater design will allow for the 1:2 and 1:50 year floods; - Re-route 300mm diameter existing sewer main pipelines, with a maximum capacity of 100 l/s; - All proposed infrastructure will connect to existing Municipal infrastructure; - The 1:50 and 1:100 year floodline areas of the concrete stormwater channel running along the southern border of the site will be excluded as no-go/no-development area for the duration of the construction phase of the development unless activities relate to installation of service and road infrastructure or rehabilitation of disturbed area, and will eventually be fenced as a safety precaution with 2,4m high ClearVu fencing. - Approximately 2ha of severely degraded and homogenous Saldanha Granite Strandveld indigenous vegetation listed as Endangered will be removed.

-See the site development plan located in Appendix B, please refer to details of services in GLS report located in Appendix K3
+See the site development plans attached as Annexure C of the EMPr, please refer to additional details of services in GLS report located in Appendix K4 of the BAR and the Preliminary Engineering Services Report in Appendix K3 of the BAR